Daskalogiannis: Family

-Daskalogiannis was married to Sgouromallini, their daughters Anthousa and Maria fought alongside their father during the course of the revolt.
+Daskalogiannis was married to Sgouromallini, their daughters Anthousa and Maria Daskalogianni fought alongside their father during the course of the revolt.
 Sgouromallini and Anthousa were killed in its aftermath.
 Maria was enslaved and given to the Ottoman vizier, who in turn gifted to the teftedar of Heraklion.
 The latter married Maria, without forcing her to convert to Islam (according to the custom of the time) and the two moved to Constantinople.
 After her husband's death in 1816, Maria inherited a considerable amount of money donating to the Greek revolutionaries following the outbreak of the Greek War of Independence.

 Legacy

 Daskalogiannis was immortalized in several folk tales and songs, the most prominent of which is the celebrated epic ballad by Barba-Pantzelios, a poor cheese-maker from Mouri – To tragoudi tou Daskalogianni of 1786: